jamespeterschinner/async_v20/doc/source/beyond_getting_started.rst

     - Prevents you from importing required class' and instantiating them manually
     - HTTP requests are formatted based upon the objects the endpoint accepts.
 See :ref:`passing-arguments`
     - The base class :class:`~async_v20.definitions.base.Model` will convert the object into valid :term:`JSON`
-    - Invalid arguments will raise :class:`ValueError` catching mistakes earlier
+    - Invalid arguments will raise :class:`~async_v20.exceptions.InvalidValue` catching mistakes earlier
     - Provides flexibility when passing arguments

 Here is an Example